ccyip/CS565Grader/README.md

   instructor) to develop the first version of the test script.
 In this iteration, I make sure the automation is good enough that it requires no manual grading for this perfect homework.
+- Then I improve the test script against a blank homework file.
+It should automatically give the blank homework zero (sometimes it's not possible because we may need to give partial credits).
 - When we start grading real students' homework, there will be a lot of exercises requiring manual grading.
-I check a student's answer and ask myself this question: is this answer very exotic?
-How many other students might have answer similar to this?
+I check one such answer and ask myself this question: is this answer very exotic?
+How many other students might have answers similar to this?
 If it is not likely, I give it a manual grade and check the next submission.
 But if it seems like a common answer, I update `test.v` (interactively) so that it can automatically grade this answer too.
   Then copy `test.v` to `input/aux`, and rerun `prepare` and `grade`.
 It also